ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

       - sls deploy
 {{< /hl >}}

-Good news! at this point, the continuous integration and deployment/delivery process is ready, every push to the Github repository will be automatically built, tested and deployed woohoo!
+Good news! at this point the continuous integration and deployment process is ready, every push to the Github repository will be automatically built, tested and deployed, woohoo!

 Hey, but what about the Canary deployments?

 ### Enter the magic ingredient

 As we mentioned before the Code deploy stage of the pipeline it was going to be configured by our project.
 Here is where the good part starts :)

 There is already a serverless plugin for this!

 [The serverless canary deployments plugin](https://www.npmjs.com/package/serverless-plugin-canary-deployments) A Serverless plugin to implement canary deployments of Lambda functions, making use of the [traffic shifting feature](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html) in combination with [AWS CodeDeploy](https://docs.aws.amazon.com/lambda/latest/dg/automating-updates-to-serverless-apps.html)

-Enter, `Canary10Percent5Minutes`
+This plugin supports several deployment settings in the same way CodeDeploy does, for this particular case we will be using  `Canary10Percent5Minutes`

 **What does it mean?**

 Shift 10% of traffic to the new deployment while keeping the rest of the traffic with the current deployment, if any alarm it's triggered after 5 minutes, then the new deployment will replace the current deployment.
 If an alarm is triggered, the new deployment fails.

-**Pro tip**: Want different strategies or numbers?
-There are also:
+**These are also available:**

 - `Canary10Percent10Minutes`
 - `Canary10Percent15Minutes`